Shaky (song): Reception

 "Shaky" became a viral success, garnering over 350 million views on YouTube and nearly 1.5 million streams on Spotify.
 The popular hook step recreated by many social media influencers and film and television personalities like Mrunal Thakur, Sonali Kulkarni, Gauahar Khan, Aishwarya Narkar, Avinash Narkar, Prapti Redkar, Shubhangi Latkar, Ritika Shrotri, Rajeshwari Kharat, and Ayesha Khan.
 The song crossed 100 million views on YouTube in one month and went viral on Instagram reels and YouTube shorts.
 It was among the top 10 trending videos on YouTube in Nepal.

 In June 2025, the song reached #1 on YouTube's Global Top Music Videos chart and secured the top spot on the weekly chart for the week of June 20–26.
 "Shaky" peaked at #1 on Billboard India for the week of June 28, 2025.
 As of the first week of July 2025, the song held the top spot on the Gaana Indie Top 10 for the fourth consecutive week.
+In December 2025 the song became most viewed Marathi song on YouTube surpassed "Zingaat".
+It garnered 609 million views in eight months on YouTube.

+Live performances

+Sanju performed the song at Filmfare awards Marathi 2025.

+In October 2025, during a concert in Amravati Sanju performed song.

+In December 2025, Rathod joined AP Dhillon at a concert in Pune, where he performed the song "Shaky."